grimicorn/wp-better-attachments/readme.txt

 == 1.3.10 ==
 * Fixes an issue with notifications not able to disable on sub folder installs.

+== 1.3.11 ==
+* Added use_caption_for_title to build_attachment_list function/shortcode.
+Props Mike Warwick.
+* Added a second add attachments button to the bottom of meta box.
+Props Mike Warwick.
+* Fixed undefined variable PHP warning.
+* Updates the survey notification with thank you message.

 == Upgrade Notice ==

 = 1.0.0 =